 - There’s no 9-5 Job

-- Once you are doing great with one product, you can add another and then on from there in order to diversify your business
+- Once you are doing great with one product, you can add another and then on from there to diversify your business.

-- Since there are many ways to do earn, you can choose based on your skillset and what you enjoy doing.
+- Since there are many ways to earn, you can choose based on your skill set and what you enjoy doing.

 - You don’t have to sell anything personally to earn a paycheck